AntonioRedondo/antonioredondo.com/README.md

 - Profile 3 bottom reached

-All these tracking events are made with the `ga()` function call.
+All these tracking events are made with the `gtag()` function call.
 For example:

-    ga("send", "event", "v3", "Description panel bottom reached", "Profile 1");
+    gtag("send", "event", "v3", "Description panel bottom reached", "Profile 1");

 You’re more than welcome to use your favourite ad/tracker blocker to avoid the collecting of these user events.